How WFP Fights Malnutrition

 In recent years, new ready-to-use therapeutic foods (RUTFs) for severely malnourished children have been developed.
 The progress in foods for severe malnutrition has worked as a catalyst for the development of special foods for other forms of malnutrition.

 In this context, WFP has been improving the quality and diversity of the food products it uses.
-WFP is working with partners in the private sector, universities, UN and NGOs to develop and assess the effectiveness of innovative products.
+WFP is working with partners in the private sector, universities, United Nations and non-governmental organisation's to develop and assess the effectiveness of innovative products.
 Treating micronutrient (vitamin and mineral) deficiencies is an area of emphasis.

 The WFP nutrition toolbox already includes fortified staples, fortified condiments and fortified blended foods.
 Among the fortified blended foods is corn soya blend (CSB), which WFP has used for decades.
 WFP is working on ways of improving the composition of these foods to better meet the nutritional needs of specific groups (young children, pregnant and lactating women, the chronically ill).